This post may contain affiliate links. Please read my disclosure and privacy policy.

 Instructions

-- In a large bowl, whisk together the buckwheat flour, coconut sugar, baking powder, cinnamon, and salt.
+- In a large bowl, whisk together the bananas, coconut sugar, oil and vanilla until blended.

 - Spread batter evenly in prepared pan.